Iron Ore Company of Canada

 Iron Ore Company of Canada (often abbreviated to IOC) (Compagnie Minière IOC) is a Canadian-based producer of iron ore.
 The company was founded in 1949 from a partnership of Canadian and American firms, the largest being the M.A.
 Hanna Company.
-It is now owned by a consortium that includes the Mitsubishi and Rio Tinto corporations.
-Rio Tinto is the majority shareholder in the venture, with 58.7% of the joint stock as of October 2013.
+It is now owned by a consortium that includes the Mitsubishi and Rio Tinto, the latter beingthe majority shareholder, with 58.7% of the joint stock as of October 2013.
 Mitsubishi controlled 26.2% of the investment as of March 2013.

 Operations

 Based in Montreal, Quebec, IOC currently has open-pit mining and concentrator operations in Labrador City, and operates the Quebec North Shore and Labrador Railway to ship ore concentrate from the mines, such as Wabush, to the port of Sept-Îles, Quebec where it has a furnace and port facilities.
 The mining operations have a nominal capacity of 55 million tonnes per year.
 The railway (along with the TSH, CFAQ, and WABL lines) form an isolated railroad network, as it does not interchange with any other rail lines on the North American network.

 IOC is amongst the five top producers of seaborne iron ore pellets in the world.
 The iron ore deposits occur as specular hematite and magnetite, in a 2:1 ratio.
 The company has mineral reserves of 1.1 billion tonnes and resources of 1.7 billion tonnes.
 The average grade at mine exit is approximately 38% iron.
 The company brings to market several products including acid pellets, fluxed pellets, and direct reduction pellets, as well as iron ore concentrate.